-At the smarter end of the scale, business standard for men is a suit jacket and matching trousers, formal collared shirt, usually with a tie, and formal leather shoes, preferably black.
-A blouse or suit with a smart skirt or tailored trousers and formal shoes with a low heel is the female equivalent.
+At the smarter end of the scale, business standard for men is an outfit of suit jacket and matching trousers, formal collared shirt, usually with a tie, and formal leather shoes, preferably black.
+A blouse or suit with a smart skirt or tailored trousers and formal shoes with a low heel is the female outfit equivalent.

 These basic dress codes are varied endlessly by organisations.
 But how do they work for call centres?

-Electrical product retailer Dixons uses a smart business dress code at its Sheffield contact centre.
+Electrical product retailer Dixons uses smart business attire at its Sheffield contact centre.
 Men are expected to wear a collared shirt and smart trousers.
 A blouse and skirt or trousers are the norm for women.
 Since Dixons is open seven days a week, Friday, weekends and pay days are dress-down days, when staff are allowed to wear casual clothes.